 It doesn’t always have to be about making big, dramatic changes.
 Sometimes it’s necessary to address large problems with big projects; however, this is not always true.
 Incremental improvement is a method of process improvement that focuses your efforts on small solutions that gradually but surely lead to success.
 The results will last for many years, even though they may not have an immediate impact.
 The accumulation of small improvements can often be as powerful or more powerful than trying to make huge leaps.

-This is about value.
-If you are able to increase the value of your services, growth will follow.
+This is about value; if you are able to increase the value of your services, growth will follow.
 If high growth and scalability seem daunting, remember the compounding effect: incremental improvement.

 Even though it may be uncomfortable, growth is key.
 Our daily habits are key to continuous growth.